British Sprint Championship Round

 Notes on the cars:

 - March 742/772 ["U1"] (David Franklin): Built by March as the development car for the new March 742 series, but using a leftover 732 monocoque.
 Employed as the spare car for the Elf-sponsored works team in 1974, it was raced by Patrick Depailler at Montjuich Park, by Michel Leclère at Hockenheim in June, by Depailler to win at Mugello, by Ronnie Peterson to win at Karlskoga, and by Depailler again at Enna.
 It was not seen in 1975, but then sold in December 1975 to David Franklin (Portbury, Somerset) and used in British hillclimbs in 1976, with sponsorship from Wendy Wools.
-Retained for 1977, when it was fitetd with 1977 bodywork.
+Retained for 1977, when it was fitted with 1977 bodywork.
 For 1978, it was sold to Alan Richards (Prestbury, Gloucestershire), fitted with a 2-litre Cosworth FVC and used in sprints and hillclimbs.
 To Norrie Galbraith (Lanark, Scotland) for 1979, and used in Scottish speed events.
 Retained by Galbraith for 1980, but rebuilt over the winter by Robin Smith to 782 configuration, and fitted with a Hart 420R engine.
+In December 1980, the car was advertised from a Frome, Somerset, phone number, described as being ex-Depailler and ex-Galbraith, modified by Smith.
+It has been suggested that Stephen Cuff was the advertiser.
+Subsequent history unknown.

 - Brabham BT30 (Malcolm Orme): Tony Street (Wellesbourne, Warwickshire) raced a Brabham BT30 in sprints and hillclimbs in 1973.
 The origins of the car are currently unknown but Malcolm Orme recalls that the car he and Bob Penzer used in speed events between 1976 and 1978 had previously been driven by Street.
-Penzer had bought the car from John Hinley (Knowle, Warwickshire) and later sold it back to Hinley in a deal on the Lola T332C that Penzer drove in 1979.
-This would be the BT30 that John Hinley ran at Curborough in 1974 and advertised in May 1974 with a 1930cc BDA.
+Penzer had bought the car from John Hinley (Knowle, Warwickshire) so this would be the BT30 that John Hinley ran at Curborough in 1974 and advertised in May 1974 with a 1930cc BDA.
 It is also likely that this was the 2-litre "BT30/35" used at Curborough in June 1975 by Tony Sofiano (Harborne, Birmingham) and John Parsons, managers of The Elbow Room nightclub in Aston.
 Parsons advertised this car with a 1920cc BDG and mentioning BT35 fuel tanks in October 1975.
 The last known appearance of this car was when driven by Bob Penzer in a sprint at Oulton Park in April 1978.
-Nothing more known but note that this car neatly fits the gap in the history of BT30/26 and also spent its life in the same county in which BT30/26 reappears.
+Penzer later sold the Brabham back to Hinley in a deal on the Lola T332C that Penzer drove in 1979.
+Subsequent history unknown.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.